What is ISO 26000?

 - It was published in 2010 by the International Organization for Standardization (ISO), a specific global office for normalization made out of more than 160 countries’ national standards.

-- It was composed of a unique multi-sectoral bunch addressing governments; non-governmental associations (NGOs); industry; purchaser gatherings; work, educational, counselling, and organizations worldwide.
+- It was composed of a unique multi-sectoral bunch addressing governments; non-governmental associations (NGOs); industry; purchaser gatherings; work, education, counselling, and organizations worldwide.

 - More than 400 specialists and 200 spectators from 99 nations and 42 worldwide associations added to the development effort.